theodoresiu/InsightCodeChallenge/README.md

-# Insight Data Engineering Code Challenge
+#Insight Data Engineering Code Challenge
 -Execute by running the script run.sh

 -Main files were coded and tested in Python 3.4.3.

 -Python Libraries used include standard library time, json, itertools, re and string.
-Networkx library 1.9 for python 3 is also used which is not in the standard library
+Networkx library 1.9 for python 3 was also used which is not in the standard library

 -Code challenge feature 1 is handled by process_tweets.py and feature 2 is handled by average_degree.py.
 Both files read from tweet2.txt or tweet3.txt which follow the formatting specified in the code challenge summary.